 Whatever stories your thoughts and beliefs have been telling you about why this concept doesn't apply to you are lies it wants you to believe because no matter how badly you may want to change your weight, the computer in your head that's driving all your choices, wants everything to stay exactly the way it is because it doesn't like change.

-Your brain is driving your choices and to your brain, change is scary - even if it promises a better life, change is still scary so it will tell you all kinds of things and sabotage you in all kinds of ways to keep you from changing.
+Your brain is driving your choices and to your brain, change is scary.
+Even if it promises a better life, change is still scary so it will tell you all kinds of things and sabotage you in all kinds of ways to keep you from changing - like the fact that you need to just keep dieting.

-Figure out why the weight went on in the first place.
+Figure out why the weight went on in the first place and why weight loss even matters to you.
 Start learning about the way your brain works so you can learn to work with it, rather than wasting all your energy trying to fight against it (you will lose that fight every time), and uncover the habits, behaviors and beliefs that are sabotaging you from changing.

-THAT'S when lasting change has a chance. :)
+THAT'S when real change has a chance. :)